The JahRoc Story So Far…

-In 2010 Gary embarked on a journey with renown Australian Surfboard designer Jim Banks to create some of his beautiful surfboard designs using Australian native timbers.
-What has become know as project ‘Always Offshore’ has also spilled over into some very funky surf inspired furniture.
+In 2010 Gary embarked on a journey with renowned Australian Surfboard designer Jim Banks to create some of his beautiful surfboard designs using Australian native timbers.
+What has become know as project ‘Always Offshore’ has also spilled over into some very funky surf-inspired furniture.

 MARGARET RIVER BUSH FIRES

 2011 ended badly with the devastating Margaret River fires.
 Over 40 houses were lost as huge blazes ripped through coastal scrub from Elensbrook to Redgate.
 It was a very gnarly time.
 The boys had to evacuate JahRoc’s Kilcarnup workshop as the fire burnt straight over it taking out everything outside the workshop including a large chunk of JahRoc’s best timber stock and even Bessie, the old Dodge truck that they had owned for 25 years.

 Dave and Gary were in the thick of it as volunteers for the Wallcliffe Bush Fire Brigade.
 We considered ourselves very lucky not to lose our home in Gnarabup as 2 adjoining neighbours did and 5 other houses in our street.
 While no lives were lost in that fire, it was still really heartbreaking to see friend’s houses that we had watched them lovingly build be destroyed by huge unrelenting flames, says Gary.
 One house on the hill in Gnarabup that Gary and Dave had put fires out on 3 occasions on Wednesday thinking it was saved saw it burn down the next day.
 They were gutted.
 In the aftermath, it was like living in a bit of a war zone with everything black and burnt and friends houses lying in ruins.
 The only good thing to come out of it was the galvanising of our community with people coming together to help each other out.